y-ilin/README-Generator/README.md

 ## Contributing

-To contribute directly to the code base, please see this [How to Contribute](https://github.com/Microsoft/vscode/wiki/How-to-Contribute) document
+To contribute directly to the code base, please see this [How to Contribute](https://github.com/Microsoft/vscode/wiki/How-to-Contribute) document.